lif0/FabulousScheduler/README.md

 ## 💡 Motivation <a id="motivation" />

-One day I came across the fact that none of the dotnet cron libraries can perform many tasks in parallel, while doing it on time and non-stop.
-I needed to grab html pages with prices for certain products from sites such as <i>ebay, amazon, walmart</i>, to track the best deals for certain products and send a notification with a link to these products to my client.
+One day I came across the fact that none of a libraries can perform many tasks in parallel, while doing it on time and non-stop.
+I needed to grab html pages with prices for certain products from sites such as ebay, amazon, walmart, to track the best deals for certain products and send a notification with a link to these products to my client.
 <br><br>**Please leave a ⭐ as motivation if you liked the lib 😄**<br>

 ## 🫵 Who is this library for <a id="purpose" />
 I have developed this library for cases where you need to launch a large count of tasks without stopping.
-When you need to do a lot of action in parallel and on a competitive basis in a timely manner.
+When you need to do a lot of IO-bound in parallel.
 I used this library where I had to grab the site pages at the same time once a minute and it proved to be stable.
 <br> In which projects it will be perform best❓<br>
 - If you need to grab a site pages without stopping <br>
 - If you need to get price quotes from exchanges for a large count of shares by API